-One way to improve cholesterol levels is to eat a banana every day, but eating more than that will make a difference.
-Risk factors for high cholesterol include obesity, inactivity, smoking, and a diet high in red meat and full-fat dairy.
+One way to improve cholesterol levels is to eat a banana every day, along with other fiber rich fruits, vegetables, legumes and grains.
+Risk factors for high cholesterol include obesity, inactivity, smoking, and a diet high in red meat and processed foods.
 Improve your cholesterol levels by eating healthier, losing weight, exercising more, and stopping smoking.

-Bananas can be consumed raw or added to your preferred smoothie.
-In addition, you can eat banana bread, muffins, or a homemade peanut butter and banana sandwich.
+Bananas can be consumed both raw or ripe.
+In addition, you can eat banana pancakes, or a homemade peanut butter and banana sandwich.
 There are a lot of options.
 Some of them are:

 Bananas are also easy to store and are available all year at your local grocery store.

 If you are seeking a scientific way to control your cholesterol, opt for a holistic program like HealthifyPro 2.0.
-It offers tailored diet and lifestyle counselling, which may give you the best chance of long-term success.
-Beyond calorie counting, in-depth nutritional counselling may make choosing healthy foods that support long-term transformation easier.
-It is a way of life you wish to lead to reduced cholesterol.
+It offers tailored diet and lifestyle counseling, which will help you achieve your goals.
+Beyond calorie counting, in-depth nutritional counseling may make choosing healthy foods that support long-term transformation easier.

 A wearable Continuous Glucose Monitoring (CGM) device, such as the BIOS from HealthifyPRO 2.0, is perfect for tracking your food and its response to blood glucose levels.
 CGM is one of HealthifyPro’s five pillars to ensure healthy metabolic health.
 As part of this programme, you can also get ongoing dietary guidance from nutritionists to support a balanced diet and exercise routine.